Skip to content

 OptionDescription

-objectIdsFocus on specific objects
+locationsFocus on specific objects by location

 responseSchemaRequest structured JSON response